Improver Corp v Remington Consumer Product Ltd: Facts and findings of the case

 In the Improver case, the patent covered a depilatory device having a curved "helical spring" driven by a motor.
 The spring when rotated gripped hairs between its coils and plucked them from the skin.
 The alleged infringement replaced the spring with a rubber rod having slits in its surface.
-The question was whether the slitted rubber rod was "a helical spring".
+The question was whether the slit rubber rod was "a helical spring".
 The judge answered the three questions as follows: (i) the change to a rubber rod had no material effect on the way the invention worked; and (ii) it would have been obvious to an expert that the rubber rod would work in the same way; but (iii) the expert would have understood from the patent that the patentee meant to confine his claim to a "helical spring", in its primary meaning and not in a wide generic sense.
 For this last reason, the rubber rod did not infringe.